phoenixperry/physical_computing_grad/readme.md

 **The Viva** is a formal presentation of your Major Project.

-**How your Labs will be marked in class and the following will be given consideration in their marking:**

-5 (1st) - Exceeded what was discussed in class, evidence of external research, and exceeded assignment expectations
+**How your Labs will be marked in class and the following will be givMain Page - 32C3_Public_Wikien consideration in their marking:** etextile-summercamp.org/swatch-exchange/wp-content/uploads/2014/07/SwatchBookExchange2015_PDF_spreads.pdf 5 (1st) - Exceeded what was discussed in class, evidence of external research, and exceeded assignment expectations

 4 (2.1) - Very good use of what is taught in the course and possible some small elements beyond it

-3 (2.2) - No so polished, may have missed some things but the work was done
+3 (2.2) - No so polished, may have missed some things but the work was done Main Page - 32C3_Public_Wiki

-2 (3) - Some requirements not fulfilled/not fully completed.
+2 (3) - Some requirements not fulfilled/not fully complProjectseted.

 1 - Warrants a pass, but not more.